harsh317/Python-Keylogger/README.md

 ## Note
 - This program was made in only 40 min and without any idea what i am making.This program surely needs many improvements.
+- Enterd only few default files.If a files is missing it will create on its own